-It’s normal to see a reference audio headset retail for hundreds of dollars, but AKG is bringing high-fidelity audio to the modern man with the AKG K371.
-Within just a few hours, I knew these would be some of my favorite headphones: they’re uniquely comfortable, reproduce accurate audio, and have ear cups that rotate up so you feel like a DJ at a moment’s notice.
-Without further delay, here’s why the AKG K371 is one of my favorite sub-$150 USD headsets.
+It’s normal to see a reference audio headset retail for hundreds of dollars, but AKG brings high-fidelity audio to the modern man with the AKG K371.
+This is a standout set of headphones with its comfortable build, pleasant sound quality, and DJ-friendly ear cups.
+Without further delay, here’s why the AKG K371 is one of among the best sub-$150 USD headsets.

 Who should get the AKG K371?

-- Audio engineers should consider the K371 for their neutral sound, portable design, and extreme comfort.
-The fit makes it easy to wear for hours at a time, which is necessary for those midnight editing sessions.
+- Audio engineers should consider the K371 for its pleasant sound, portable design, and extreme comfort.
+The fit makes it easy to wear for hours at a time, which is necessary for those late night editing sessions.

 - Podcasters will be able to accurately mix their episodes thanks to the accurate midrange response reproduced by the 50mm dynamic drivers.

 - Anyone with glasses knows how hard it is to find a comfortable pair of headphones.
-I’ve given up for the most part and instead use earbuds, but the K371 are some of the most comfortable headphones I’ve worn atop my plastic frames.
+I’ve given up for the most part and instead use earbuds, but the K371 fits snug and secure atop my plastic frames.

 What’s it like to use the AKG K371?

 This is one of AKG’s middle-tier professional headsets, but don’t let the reasonable price fool you: performance is great.
-Both ear cups can be rotated upward 180° for transport, meaning users can articulate either ear cup as needed to hear surrounding noise — a must-have feature for DJs and sound mixers alike.
+Both ear cups allow for 180° of rotation, so you can articulate either ear cup as needed to hear surrounding noise—a must-have feature for DJs and sound mixers alike.

 Start here: Ultimate headphone buying guide